 TC: I pray for the same, hun-hun.
 Where’d you get that one, reading me?

-It’s the gayer variation on Sandra Bernhard’s famous “Honey!”
+It’s a gayer variation on Sandra Bernhard’s famous “Honey!”
 Speaking of, and totally off-topic: Did you see this?

 TC: It’s funny, but, isn’t it kind of sad?